Frequently Asked Questions (FAQ)

 How can I generate a UUID on UUID.ca?

-How can I decode a UUID?
+How can I decode a generated UUID?

 Use our UUID Decoder tool.
 Paste the UUID you want to analyze into the input field and click "Decode."
 The tool will attempt to identify the UUID version and extract any relevant information (like timestamp for Version 1, 6, and 7).